advitum/Content-MarkDown/content/pages/3changelog.markdown

                 <ul class="changelog">
                     <li class="changed">Fixed default template</li>
                     <li class="changed">Fixed the header extraction for files with BOM</li>
                     <li class="removed">Removed the MEDIA_URL constant.
-The folder is non existend and the constant not used.
+The folder is non existent and the constant not used.
 Maybe this will be added back in if I write a media plugin or something.</li>
                     <li class="removed">Removed the PLUGIN_URL constant.</li>
                     <li class="added">Added CONTENT_URL constant.</li>
                     <li class="added">Added a gallery plugin.</li>